vmware/versatile-data-kit/CONTRIBUTING.md

 - Helping onboard new contributors

 # Code of Conduct
 VDK follows the [Code of Conduct](https://github.com/vmware/versatile-data-kit/blob/main/CODE_OF_CONDUCT.md), adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).
-Please read the guide to familiarize yourself with the expectations and responsibilities of the community.
+Please read the Code of Conduct guide to familiarize yourself with the expectations and responsibilities of the community.

 # Contributor License Agreement CLA.
 If you wish to contribute code, you must sign the [contributor license agreement](https://cla.vmware.com/cla/1/preview) (CLA).
 For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq) page.